Sven Montgomery: Career

 Montgomery's career was overshadowed by bad luck.
 In 2001, during his best season, he was badly injured in a crash at the Tour de France, where he suffered several serious injuries to the face and head, making him almost blind.
-This heavy fall notably prevented him from riding for almost the entire following year.
+This heavy fall prevented him from riding for almost the entire following year.
 During the 2004 Giro d'Italia, he suffered multiple injuries, including a tear of his scapula and a broken collarbone.
 In addition, he fell badly ill in 2002.